liuzl/pyce3/README.md

 ## Introduction

-`pyce3` is python3 ggpackage for multilingual web page content extraction.
+`pyce3` is a python3 package for multilingual web page content extraction.
 It is used to extract the content of article type web pages, such as news, blog posts, etc.

 ## Usage